HooDini72/Done/README.md

 npm install
 ```

-Create a file ".env" in your projekt (./Done/)
+Create a file ".env" in your project (./Done/)
 ## Put the following in the .env-file (the values in the example are placeholder!)
 ```.env
 ACCESS_TOKEN_SECRET=123456789